mrv5122/Train-Scheduler/README.md

 # Train-Scheduler
 This application uses Firebase to host up-to-date arrival and departure data for different trains.
 Information is updated in real time using Moment.js.
-Users can view Train Name, Destination, train frequency, Next arrival time, and how many minutes away the next train is.
+Users can view Train Name, Destination, train frequency, and Next arrival time.
 Users are also able to create new custom trains and view their information changes in real time as their next train approaches.

 - the application was created in order to practice Firebase usage as a means of storing user input data on websites